OSLC/developing-oslc-applications/_harp/integrating_products_with_oslc/implementing_an_oslc_provider/1_3_intro_to_oslc4j.md

 ### Providing representations of Bugzilla Bugs as RDF+XML or JSON

-As with Service Providers and the Service Provider Catalog, with OSLC4J we do not have to write manually code the RDF or JSON representation of a bug; the message body writers in OSLC4J automatically serialize the Java object into the appropriate machine-readable format.
+As with Service Providers and the Service Provider Catalog, with Eclipse Lyo we do not have to write manually code the RDF or JSON representation of a bug; the message body writers in Eclipse Lyo automatically serialize the Java object into the appropriate machine-readable format.

 The output is handled by the following methods in the __BugzillaChangeRequestService__ class:

-+ `getChangeRequests()`: RDF/XML, XML and JSON representation of a change request collection
++ `getChangeRequests()`: RDF/XML, XML (legacy) and JSON (legacy) representation of a change request collection
-+ `getChangeRequest()`: RDF/XML, XML, and JSON representation of a single change request
++ `getChangeRequest()`: RDF/XML, XML (legacy), and JSON (legacy) representation of a single change request

-Without OSLC4J you could __dispatch a JSP template__, use an __RDF API__, or use an __XML DOM API__ to generate the appropriate output format.
+Without Eclipse Lyo you could __dispatch a JSP template__, or use an __RDF API__ provided by Jena, for example, to generate the appropriate output format.

 #### Viewing the RDF+XML or JSON representation of a collection of Bugzilla bugs